starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "Ready to take them off?"

 "Oh, that was part of her job description to be certain.
-But she thougt it might be quite profitable for American merchants to trade there, and curious about the cloth.
-Denim would have been royal attire back then.
+But denim would have been royal attire back then, she suggested my talking to the merchants.
 In any case, she took me through the library.
 This was a scholar's dream.
 Scroll after scroll, any of which could have made an academic career, laid out floor to ceiling on neat, wooden shelves.
 She suggested one for me."

 "Did you read it?"